raviq/compsoc/README.md

 ## The COMPSOC SDK

 This repository contains the official SDK for developing the mechanisms to be submited to the COMPSOC competition.
 It contains a package called `compsoc` for the competition.
+The competitors will develop their `voting rules` and evaluate them using some `voter models`.
+See the examples below.

 ### Voting rules